-We acknowledge fruitful and inspiring discussions with Prof. Nishant Singh, Dr. Hongzhe Zhou, Dr. Jonathan Squire, and Prof. Amitava Bhattacharjee in the Max Planck Princeton Center for Plasma Physics framework.
-M.J.K. and M.R. acknowledge, the Supportent theodocade and sof Find and Rossol Bran Centra of 25 seedlesse 185003 number 307411).
-This project
+We acknowledge fruitful and inspiring discussions with Prof. Nishant Singh, Dr. Hongzhe Zhou, Dr. Jonathan Squire, and Prof. Amitava Bhattacharjee, many of which took place in the inspiring atmosphere of the Max Planck Princeton Center for Plasma Physics framework.
+M.J.K. and M.R. acknowledge the support of the Academy of Finland ReSoLVE Centre of Excellence (grant number 307411).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (Project UniSDyn, grant agreement n:o 818665).
+A.B. acknowledges support through the Swedish Research Council (Vetenskapsrådet), grant 2019-04234.